FirelightWP/easy-fancybox/readme.txt

 z-index:999;
 }
 `
+- Most **Elegant Themes** have fancybox already integrated in a hardcoded way, making them incompatible with Easy FancyBox.
 - The **Mystique** theme has two option called "Lightbox" and "Optimize website for faster loading" that will break Easy FancyBox.
 Disable both in Mystique's options > Advanced.
 - **Imbalance** and other themes that uses the Photo Galleria jQuery extension: turn of the JSGallery option.
 - Themes like **Envisioned**, **Chameleon** and many others have FancyBox baked in.
 There is no solution other than stripping the theme of all FancyBox related code or disable the plugin and use the theme provided version...
 - Themes based on the **Thesis** framework might see issues in IE 8, for which [a hack has been proposed](http://voidzonemedia.com/solutions/thesis-ie8-remove-ie7-emulation/)

 = Other =